-i have issues with some of the twelve steps
+i have issues with some of the twelve steps.

-i wanted to be there until the moment my family drove away. then i wanted to be gone. i wanted to be anywhere else. i wanted to be home. i wanted my familiar life. i decided i could fix my problems myself. the fact that i had failed to do so, repeatedly, was not something i considered. i think the urge to run, and to fight treatment, are the death screams of people’s disorders (not that mine are dead yet but they are wounded. they certainly didn’t want anyone challenging their existence).
+i wanted to be there until the moment my family drove away. then i wanted to be gone. i wanted to be anywhere else, but mostly home. i wanted my familiar life. i decided i could fix my problems myself as they removed bits and pieces of the familiar but now forbidden from my luggage. that i had failed to do so, repeatedly, was not something i considered. the lizard brain was in charge. i think the urge to run, and to fight treatment, are the death screams of people’s disorders (mine aren’t dead yet, but they were wounded by treatment. disorders don’t want anyone challenging their existence).

-i started to believe people when they told me that there was a method to my madness. i started to believe that i wasn’t a bad person or a failure. sharing my history was a big part of that. it was validating; it helped to hear people say “wow, that was really bad” out loud. for the first time, i stopped trying to minimize things from my past. i started to stop judging myself for my reactions to trauma.
+opening up about the past had another benefit. i started to believe people when they told me that there was a method to my coping madness. i started to believe that i wasn’t a bad person or a failure at life because of my behaviours and mental health issues. sharing my history was a big part of that. i expected criticism and mockery, what i got was was validation. it helped to hear people say “wow, that was really bad.” i was able to stop turning into an attempted joke bad things from my past. i started to stop judging myself for reacting to trauma.

 step one: we admitted we were powerless over alcohol/drugs/food and that our lives had become unmanageable.
 I was fine with admitting that my life had become unmanageable. i was in rehab. that’s pretty convincing evidence.

 step two: we came to believe that a power greater than ourselves could restore us to sanity. step three: we made a decision to turn our will and our lives over to the care of God as we understood him/her/them.

-i also struggled with the idea that i needed to turn my will and life over to an outside force. i’d already done that and it hadn’t gone well. i had turned control of my life over to my eating disorder. it tried to kill me.
+i also struggled with the idea that i needed to turn my will and life over to an outside force. i’d done that before and it hadn’t gone well. i turned control of my life over to my eating disorder. it tried to kill me.

-giving myself over to something outside myself didn’t resonate with me on any level. i talked about my struggles with these steps with counsellors, therapists, and friends. i couldn’t find a way around it.
+giving myself over to something outside myself didn’t resonate on any level. i talked about my struggles with these steps with counsellors, therapists, and friends. i couldn’t find a way around it.

 december 9, 2017 – recovery and responsibility